 Barcelona 2-2 Chelsea: Chelsea do an Inter 2010

-Chelsea produced an astonishing defensive display – and still created chances – to progress to the Champions League final.
+Chelsea produced an astonishing defensive display – and still created chances, a nice bonus – to progress to the Champions League final.

 Pep Guardiola made the surprising decision to drop Daniel Alves, bringing back Gerard Pique in defence.
 Isaac Cuenca was fielded on the wing, and Cesc Fabregas in an attacking central midfield role.